amirlb/iterated-prisoner-dilemma/README.md

-# Iterated Prisoner's Dilemma Simulation with Global Information Sharing
+# Iterated Prisoner's Dilemma Simulation with Meta-Cognitive Strategies

 A web application that simulates the iterated prisoner's dilemma, a classic game theory scenario.
-This app demonstrates how different strategies perform when players repeatedly face the same decision, with a special enhancement that allows strategies to observe and learn from *all* interactions between participants.
+This app demonstrates how different strategies perform when players repeatedly face the same decision, with advanced features including global information sharing and meta-cognitive strategies that can analyze each other's code.

 ## Features